josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 In this project we develop a system, using ROS nodes, to implement an autonomous vehicle.
-Our car will follow the designated waypoints along a road, recognizes the traffic light status from camera images, and stop on red and restart driving on green.
+Our car will follow the designated waypoints along a road, recognizes the traffic light status from camera images, stop on red and restart driving on green.
 This system is tested on the [Udacity simulator](https://github.com/udacity/CarND-Capstone/releases) and will be tested on the real Udacity self-driving car (Carla) on project delivery.

 ## Members of Team **"Always straight to the point!"**